-- 5. (1) An application by a natural person must be on the prescribed form and accompanied by two photographs of the applicant and must include the following information: - (a) The applicant's full name, residential address and identity number; - (b) the name under which the applicant carries on business; - (c) the street addresses of all the premises the applicant intends to use or uses for business purposes; - (d) the postal address, if any, used by the applicant for business purposes; and 35 - (e) any other prescribed information. - (2) The National Commissioner may require the applicant to furnish additional information or particulars, and may require that the applicant's fingerprints be taken. - (3) A person who furnishes false information in support of an application in terms of this section is guilty of an offence and liable upon conviction to a fine or to imprisonment 40 for a period not exceeding ten years or to both a fine and such imprisonment.
+- 4. (1) An application by matural person must be on the prescribed form and accompanied by two bollographs of the applicant and must include the following information. - (a) The applicant's full name, residential address and identity number; - (b) the name under which the applicant carries on business; - (c) the street addresses of all the premises the applicant intends to use or uses for business purposes; - (d) the postal address, if any, used by the applicant for business purposes; and 20 - (e) any other prescribed information. - (2) The National Commissioner may require the applicant to furnish additional information or particulars, and may require that the applicant's fingerprints be taken.